mdfaizanaquil/Latest-Block-Inspector/README.md

-# Latest-Block-Inspector
+# Simple Block Inspector

-A single script that connects to any EVM blockchain and prints details about the latest block., just put the rpc url in the .env like this, RPC_URL="YOUR_RPC_URL_HERE"
+A single-file Node.js script that fetches and displays information about the latest block on any EVM-compatible blockchain.

+### Setup
+1. Create a `.env` file and add your `RPC_URL`.
+2. Run `npm install ethers dotenv`.
+3. Execute the script with `node block-inspector.js`.